-A. You can grow winter creeper as a ground cover, vine or a shrub, depending upon your preference.
+A: You can grow wintercreeper plants as a ground cover, climbing vine or a shrub, depending upon your preference.
 Shrub forms may require more consistent pruning to maintain their shape and size.

-A: In much of the eastern US, Euonymus fortunei is indeed considered an invasive.
+A: In much of the eastern US, Euonymus fortunei is indeed considered an invasive plant.
 This is especially true in forested areas or in the margins around them.
-As it grows across the soil, it displaces native herbaceous plants.
+As the vine grows across the soil, it displaces native species of herbaceous plants.
 Once it reaches a tree, it can climb up high into the tree’s canopy.
 The rootlets allow it to grasp onto the bark for stability.

 Warmer regions, such as the south or southwestern US, do not have as much likelihood of invasion.

-A. Winter creeper, once established, can develop better tolerance for dry conditions and require less watering.
-As a young plant, it needs consistent watering.
+A: Winter creeper, once established, can develop better tolerance for dry conditions and require less watering.
+As a young garden plant, it needs consistent watering.